MrYsLab/telemetrix/docs/dht.md

 memcpy(&report_message[4], &dht_data, sizeof dht_data);
 ```
 The humidity is retrieved by calling the DHTNEW method,  _getHumdity_.
-The floating point value returned in dht_data is converted to bytes, by using
+The floating-point value returned in dht_data is converted to bytes, by using
 the memcpy function.
 In the example above, the bytes are copied into a report_message
 buffer in MSB order.